CodeForFoco/project-template/README.md

 1. Commit your changes.
 Push your changes to your fork on GitHub.
 1. Submit a new [pull request][pullrequest] and your changes will be reviewed and merged.

-## Bugs / Feedback / Suggestions
+## Bugs / Feedback / Suggestions / Questions

-We encourage you to [open up an issue][newissue] if you have any feedback, suggestions or bugs.
+We encourage you to [open up an issue][newissue] if you have any feedback, suggestions, bugs or just have a question on where to start.

 ## License